Rigorous, Research-Intensive Public Education at OU

 - Council for Interior Design Accreditation

-- American Dental Association
+- American Library Association

 University of Oklahoma Application Requirements

 Enrolling at the University of Oklahoma is classified “moderately difficult” by Peterson’s because only 11,552 of the 16,777 Fall 2018 applicants were victorious for 69 percent acceptance.
 First-year Sooners must take a competitive college-prep high school curriculum or earn the GED equivalent.
 The Class of 2022 achieved an average secondary GPA of 3.62.
 Mid-range admitted SAT scores were 520-665 for reading and 540-680 for math.
 The middle 50th percentile had ACT composite scores of 23-29.
 Concurrent Enrollment (CE) courses require obtaining a minimum 24 ACT or 1160 SAT score.
 Undergraduate transfers must have completed 7+ accredited non-remedial credits with GPAs above 2.50.
 International students from non-English countries need at least 6.5 IELTS or 79 TOEFL iBT scores.
 The Graduate College seeks four-year bachelor’s completion with a 3.0 or better GPA.
 Price School of Business entrants report a mean 637 GMAT score.
 GRE Verbal and Quantitative scores over 150 are recommended.
 Mid-range admitted LSAT scores are 154-159.